 - Create a list or queue, ask to hear from those who have not spoken, wait until several hands are raised before calling on anyone, or use paired or small group conversations to seed larger discussion.

-Give all students time to gather their thoughts in writing before discussing with the whole group.
+Give all students time to gather their thoughts in writing before discussing with others.

 - See this example of a Think-Write-Pair-Share with instructions for both students and instructors.
 It also includes a sample worksheet template.